 Therefore, the first thing you need to do is try to achieve the maximum quality score.
 It will lower your CPC and you’ll outbid and outrank your competitors.
 The best and the only way to achieve a 10 quality score is by making your ads relevant.

-The copy must be relevant to the keyword and searcher intent.
-When a searcher lands on your landing page, it must be relevant to both the ad copy and keyword.
+The copy must be relevant to the keyword and searcher’s intent.
+When a searcher lands on your landing page, it must be relevant to both the ad copy and the keyword.
+This will also help improve CTR and conversions.

 2. Use Negative Keywords